 Per the University’s COVID-19 Campus Safety Policy, faculty and staff must stay home from work, inform University Human Resources and contact their medical provider if they experience symptoms of COVID-19, test positive for the virus or have been exposed to the virus through an identified contact.

-- A robust contact tracing strategy will help minimize the risk of community spread.
+- A robust contact tracing strategy is helping to minimize the risk of community spread.

-Brown has implemented a contact tracing program, through which the University will continue to notify individuals who have been in contact with someone infected with novel coronavirus and coordinate with the Rhode Island Department of Health as necessary.
+Brown has implemented a contact tracing program, through which the University is notifying individuals who have been in contact with someone infected with novel coronavirus, coordinating with the Rhode Island Department of Health as necessary.